wandb/docs/docs/guides/track/limits.md

 Users on [Teams and Enterprise plans](https://wandb.ai/site/pricing) receive higher rate limits than those on the Free plan.

-When you reach the rate limit while using the `wandb` Models Public SDK, a rate limit message will appear in your terminal.
+When you reach the rate limit while using the W&B Models Public SDK, a rate limit message will appear in your terminal.

 ### Suggestions for staying under the GraphQL API rate limit